DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 Otherwise, you can check the database file named `accounts_de.db` to find the useful information.
 The location of this file is `/vol_vol52/system_de/0/accounts_de.db`.

+Alternate way is to Extract `contacts2.db` and open it in SQLite where accounts->browse data you will get all user accounts he has two email addresses.

 ![07](/Pictures/Digital Forensics/Mobile Forensics/07.png)

 **7.How many messages were sent using Facebook and what were they?**

+`Thread2_db` We think.

 **8.What is the name of the file that contains the text, "now you can edit and post photos, videos and GIFs ?**

 Extract the vedioes from the application.
 It's name is `e1f012cd75cd41398a300960c1a7f85a.mp4`.

 **9.How many images can you find that was sent with WhatsApp?**

+Click on Results-> Messages-> Save as CSV file-> Apply Filter in CSV file for Whatsapp and only one file is sent from whatsapp.

 The system store the information about the revelent image files which had been sent  in `vol_vol52/system_ce/0/shortcut_service/bitmaps/com.whatsapp	`.
 We can find information from the under pictures: